rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 Given that different people use the term 'tool AI' in somewhat different ways, I will stick with the verbose _purely deontological_ AI from here on.

-Note that _purely deontological_ AIs can be capable of modeling consequences, but they don't _care_ about the consequences of their actions.[^tooldiff] These means that _purely deontological_ AIs can appear very agentic.
+Note that _purely deontological_ AIs can be capable of modeling consequences, but they don't _care_ about the consequences of their actions.[^tooldiff] This means that _purely deontological_ AIs can appear very agentic.
 For instance, consider a _purely deontological_ AI which just cares about imitating the actions of a human.
 For a more absurd example, consider an AI which only cares about imitating what its actions would be if it here a expected value maximizer.
-For a competent imitator, this the *same* as being an expected value maximizer.
+For a competent imitator, this the _same_ as being an expected value maximizer.
 So wait!
 Why have we bothered with defining this class of AIs if it practically includes expected value maximizers anyway!?
 Well, this come down to why the intentions of AIs matter at all.
-Intentions determine behavior when out of distribution for intelligent and robustly capable agents.
-_(TODO: maybe more here about how capability robustness probably fails safe instead of failing 'kill us all' so we shouldn't care as much about that for x-risk)_
-For example, consider
-[some empirical observations of objective robustness failures][objrob] in which agents 'care' about a correlated feature and then purse that feature when out of distribution instead of the reward from the original environment.
+Intentions determine behavior when out of distribution for intelligent and robustly capable agents. _(TODO: maybe more here about how capability robustness probably fails safe instead of failing 'kill us all' so we shouldn't care as much about that for x-risk)_ For example, consider [some empirical observations of objective robustness failures][objrob] in which agents 'care' about a correlated feature and then purse that feature when out of distribution instead of the reward from the original environment.
-There are also more arcane considerations like deceptive alignment which can leverage slight distributional differences into unsafety failures.[^indist] _(TODO: maybe justify that intentions determine generalization better or link something?
+There are also more arcane considerations like deceptive alignment which can leverage slight distributional differences into unsafety failures.[^indist] _(TODO: maybe better justify that intentions determine generalization or link something?
 Possibly I should just state this less confidently: I'm not that confident this is true in a deep sense.)_

 So there can be purely deontological AIs which act like consequentialist agents in their training environments, but we generally expect them to act less like consequentialist agents on out of distribution inputs.
 In general, I would be Very Surprised if a highly capable, purely deontological AI caused existential catastrophe in a bid for power without having been trained explicitly to do so.
 It is isn't agency which scares us: it's generalizing agency.

 In summary, purely deontological AIs are not existentially dangerous _by default_.
-They're in the same danger category as a nuclear
-bomb: they might kill a bunch of people, but you'll have to launch them first.
+They're in the same danger category as a nuclear bomb: they might kill a bunch of people, but you'll have to launch them first.

 ### 4.1.3 Constructing sufficiently useful purely deontological AIs